geodynamics/pylith_installer/docs/devenv/docker-devenv.md

             └── share
 ```

 We place the PyLith source code in `/opt/pylith/src`.
-You should not crate this directory as it will be created when you clone (download) the repository.
+You should not create this directory as it will be created when you clone (download) the repository.

 This directory structure is set up for both a debugging version for development (debug directory) and an optimized version for performance testing (opt directory).
 For now, we will only setup the debugging version.